University of Reading cookie policy

 UROP Project

 Sabita is a final year BA English Language and Linguistics student.
-She chose to study at Reading because she discovered she could take part in an Undergraduate Research Opportunities Programme (UROP).
+She chose to study at Reading because she discovered she could take part in an Undergraduate Research Opportunities Programme (UROP), now called the Reading Internship Scheme (RIS).

 The scheme provides exciting opportunities for undergraduate students to work on real research projects alongside academic researchers in the summer holidays.
 On the UROP project, Sabita researched second language acquisition: